Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines

+Due to the nice geometric property of the constant-$\tilde \mA(\br)$ manifold and the $\beta$-locus \footnote{In the logarithm $\br$-space, the constant-$\tilde \mA$ manifolds become a set of parallel hyper-planes with unidirectional gradients, and the $\beta$-locus for any energy landscape is a straight line.
+The gradient of $\tilde \mA$ and the acceleration vector of the $\beta$-locus has an elementary-wise inverses dependence on $R_{ij}$.}, the $R_{ij}$ from Eqs.~\ref{eq:acc} and \ref{eq:grad} cancels out, and the resulting objective function Eq.~\ref{eq:CCC} takes a simple quadratic form that only depends on the activation energies of the catalyst $\alpha_{ij}$'s, and is independent of the specific temperature protocol.
+For the same geometrical reason, $\mathcal C$ applies to large-amplitude temperature oscillation (see Fig.~\ref{fig:scatter}b).

+The objective function $\mathcal{C}(\{\alpha_{ij}\})$ is directly accessible by experiment via direct measurements of the activation energies $\alpha_{ij}$'s.
+Thus, our result (Eq.~\ref{eq:CCC}) provides chemists with an easy approach to predict arbitrary catalysts' ability to invert reaction direction under fast temperature oscillation.

-In summary, both derivations illustrate that Eq.~\ref{eq:CCC} is a general cost function for optimizing energy landscape of catalysts to achieve strong chemical reaction inversion.
-Putting this to application, we demonstrate in Fig.~\ref{fig:freq} the optimal 3-state catalyst landscape ($\{\alpha_{ij}\}$) under the following design constraints.
-First, we fix the reaction's free energy change $\Delta G=-1$.
+For illustration, Fig.~\ref{fig:freq} demonstrates the frequency response of the optimal 3-state catalyst landscape ($\{\alpha_{ij}\}$) under the following design constraints.
+First, we fix the reaction's free energy change $\Delta G(\beta)=-1$ for all $\beta$'s.
 As a result, the affinity must be constant $\mA=-\Delta G=1$ regardless of the choice of the catalyst.
-Secondly, for simplicity, we assume that the reaction rate prefactors $r_{ij,0}$ are all fixed to be the same.
-By doing so,
+Secondly, we assume that the reaction rate prefactor $r_{ij,0}$'s are all fixed to be the same constant.
+By doing so for any constant temperature,

-where $\sum_+$ is the sum over all forward reaction transitions and $\sum_-$ is the sum over all backward reaction transitions.
-Thirdly, as we search for the optimal landscape, we require all of the $2N$ activation energies to be greater than 0 and smaller than an upper bound $\alpha_{max}$.
-Here we assume that activation barriers are allowed to be greater than the affinity, $\alpha_{max}>\mA=1$.
+where $\sum_+$ (or $\sum_+$) is the sum over all forward (or backward) reaction transitions.
+Thirdly, as we search for the optimal landscape (activation energies), we restrict the activation energies of all $2N$ transitions in the range $\alpha_{ij}\in[0,\alpha_{max}]$.
+Here we assume the reaction's affinity is weaker than the maximum allowed activation energy: $\mA=1<\alpha_{max}$.